Spring 2019 Lectures

-The “Trouble Begins” Lecture Series is also made possible by the support of the Mark Twain Foundation and the Friends of the Center.
+The “Trouble Begins” and the “Summer at Park Church” Lecture Series are also made possible by the support of the Mark Twain Foundation and the Friends of the Center.

 In 1985, the Elmira College Center for Mark Twain Studies inaugurated The Trouble Begins at Eight lecture series.
 The title comes from a handbill advertising Mark Twain’s October 2, 1866 lecture presented at Maguire’s Academy of Music in San Francisco.

-The lectures are now held in the Fall and Spring of each year, in the barn at Quarry Farm or at Peterson Chapel in Cowles Hall on Elmira College’s campus.
+The lectures are now held in the Fall and Spring of each year, in the Barn at Quarry Farm or at Peterson Chapel in Cowles Hall on Elmira College’s campus.
+In the Summer of each year, the lectures are held at the Park Church.
 All lectures are free and open to the public.